About Prove It!

-Use the exercise as close to the start of the project as possible, ideally in preparation for a grant application, so you can plan subsequent evaluation activity and incorporate it into the project’s delivery.
+Use the exercise as close to the start of the project as possible.
 To prove whether a project is making a difference, you first need a hypothesis, or underlying ‘theory of change’ on how the project’s activities (the inputs) produce results (outputs) that help to bring about change (outcomes).

 You can use the Storyboard and Impact Mapping exercise with a mixed group of staff, volunteers and potential beneficiaries involved in a project in order to map out the ‘theory of change’.
 By the end of the exercise you should be able to identify the best ways of knowing that change has taken place, and therefore what sort of questions to ask of participants and beneficiaries.

 Download the instructions for the Storyboard and Impact Mapping exercise.

 You can use the Survey questionnaire with project participants and community members over the lifetime and beyond the completion of a community-based project.
-Ideally the survey should be administered before and after the project activities are completed for a sense of the extent to which the project has made a difference.
+Ideally the survey should be administered before and after the project activities are completed.

 An Excel spreadsheet provides space for responses and to present and compare data collected from two rounds of surveying.